What power should you envisage for charging at home? We explain the factors you need to consider.

 At home: normal charging is recommended

 Do you come home in the evening and set off to work the next day?
 Your car then easily has 12 hours to charge.
-This is more than enough to completely charge your electric car at low power, which is less costly.
+This is more than enough to completely charge your electric car at low power and will save you the cost of cost of reinforcing the connection.

 Normal 230V Single-phase 16 A 3,7 kW Home